C2SM/git-course/advanced/Exercise_4_cherry-pick-rebase.md

 > **Where you work:** `advanced_git/conference_planning`.
 > If you have not created the sandbox yet, follow the [Setup section](README.md#setup) first.
 >
-> This exercise makes a mess on purpose.
-If you lose the thread at any point, run
+> This exercise deliberately creates a complex history.
+If you lose track at any point, run
 > `reset_advanced_repo` and start the section again.

 > [!TIP]